jevakallio/NaNoWriMo/spoilers/outline/thriller.md

 ### Opportunity

 Via a cryptic message on his article, he finds out that he might be a millionaire -- in bitcoin.
-When he was writing a story about it back in 2009, he met EXGF as part of the research of the story, and as part of the story he buys some bitcoin.
+When he was writing a story about it back in 2009, he met Ada as part of the research of the story, and as part of the story he buys some bitcoin.
 As an attempt to impress her, he buys $1000 worth -- now worth over $200 million.

 He doesn't really understand anything about Bitcoin.
 Merida and Nicky help him understand it, but it's of no use -- he no longer has the computer he used to buy it.
-It vanished along with EXGF along mysterious circumstances.
+It vanished along with Ada along mysterious circumstances.

 He needs to find her.
 Earlier in their relationship, she gave him an emergency contact he could use in case he ever needed to, but only in drastic emergencies.
 Surely this one counts?